-Both benefits are limited to individuals directly affected by COVID-19, whether caring for themselves or others and are only in effect through the end of the 2020.
+Both benefits are limited to individuals directly affected by COVID-19, whether caring for themselves or others and are in effect through March 31, 2021.
 The provisions apply to employers with fewer than 500 employees; the Department of Labor can exempt certain small businesses with fewer than 50 employees, as well as health care workers and emergency responders.

 The SBA provides information about state disaster assistance in all 50 states, the District of Columbia, and U.S. territories.

-The Families First Coronavirus Response Act (FFCRA) and the CARES Act include several provisions to provide additional flexibility for state unemployment insurance agencies, and to expand states’ ability to provide unemployment insurance for many workers impacted by the COVID-19 pandemic, including for workers who are not ordinarily eligible for unemployment benefits.
+The Families First Coronavirus Response Act (FFCRA), the CARES Act, and the Consolidated Appropriations Act include several provisions to provide additional flexibility for state unemployment insurance agencies, and to expand states’ ability to provide unemployment insurance for many workers impacted by the COVID-19 pandemic, including for workers who are not ordinarily eligible for unemployment benefits.
 These programs, which work together, are the Pandemic Unemployment Compensation (PUC), Pandemic Emergency Unemployment Compensation (PEUC), and Pandemic Unemployment Assistance (PUA).

 The PUA provides emergency unemployment assistance to workers who are left out of regular state UI or who have exhausted their state UI benefits (including any Extended Benefits that might become available in the future).
-Up to 39 weeks of PUA are available to workers who are immediately eligible to receive PUA.
-The program will expire on December 31, 2020, unless otherwise extended.
+Up to 50 weeks of PUA are available to workers who are immediately eligible to receive PUA.
 The PUA creates a series of new eligible groups, including those individuals who are self-employed or independent contractors, those who quit their job as a result of the virus (including to care for a family member), or those whose employer is forced to close due to the virus.

 The PUA program will provide income support to many workers who are shut out of the state UI systems in this country.
 Workers who are eligible for state UI are not eligible for the PUA program.